nvnieuwk/bedgovcf/README.md

 Adds all values together.

-:warning: This function will panic if the given values are not integers or a floats. :warning:
+:warning: This function will panic if the given values are not integers or floats. :warning:

 #### `~min`
 Pattern: `~min <value1> <value2> ...`

 Substracts all values from the first value.

-:warning: This function will panic if the given values are not integers or a floats. :warning:
+:warning: This function will panic if the given values are not integers or floats. :warning:

 #### `~if`
 Pattern: `~if <value1> <operator> <value2> <value_if_true> <value_if_false>`